cnmllcompany-a11y/ncm-renovation-website/README.md

-# NCM Renovation - Professional Website
+# CNM Renovation - Professional Website

-Professional responsive website for NCM Renovation - Home renovation services in Texas.
+Professional responsive website for CNM Renovation - Home renovation services in Texas.
 Complete bilingual support (Spanish/English) with modern design and functionality.

 ## 🚀 **Live Repository**

-This is the main repository for the NCM Renovation website, including all implemented features and ready for production deployment.
+This is the main repository for the CNM Renovation website, including all implemented features and ready for production deployment.

 ## 🌟 Key Features